-Another reason for the denigration of women is because we have a bad rep as the “weaker sex.”
+Another reason for the denigration of women is because we have the bad rep as the “weaker sex.”
 In reality, and in so many ways, the feminine is the more powerful, resilient and resourceful gender.
-I watched my mother-in-law hold everything and everyone together when my father-in-law went through several major health crises while her adult sons were almost paralyzed by worry and concern.
-This is more common than we women are credited for.
-The old paradigm keeps women stuck in stereotypical roles that are both no longer relevant and too confining for contemporary times.
+I watched my mother-in-law hold everything and everyone together when my father-in-law went through several major health crises, while her adult sons were almost paralyzed by worry, fear, and their personal grief.
+This strength is more common than we women are credited for.
+It’s the old paradigm that keeps women stuck in stereotypical roles that are both no longer relevant and are way too confining for contemporary times.

 Don’t misunderstand me and think I’m placing blame on men.
 Men have their own challenges in our dualistic culture.
 In this lifetime, however, I am on a mission to help women reclaim their Full Sensual Feminine Self!

 That’s why I’ve been leading the In Her Name Circle in San Mateo since 2008.
 (Click here

 for more info.)
 And it is the reason why, now that I’ve moved to Fair Oaks CA, that I am starting the Circle with the Divine Feminine.
 (Click here